 - How the truck’s cargo was loaded and secured

 - Road and weather conditions at the time of the accident

 After identifying the responsible parties, we will work with our team of medical and financial experts to accurately assess your injuries and determine the true extent of your damages.
 Then our attorneys will skillfully negotiate with the insurance company to maximize your financial recovery.
 If negotiations do not result in full and fair compensation, we will take the matter to court, where we will aggressively advocate on your behalf to get you what you deserve.

 There Are No Fees Unless We Win

 Being involved in a truck crash can leave you coping with serious injuries, unable to work, and struggling to pay your mounting medical bills.
 The Ohio truck accident attorneys at Slater & Zurz understand the many challenges you and your family face in the aftermath of your accident.
-That is why we handle all of our truck crash cases on a contingency fee basis.
-This means that you can obtain the legal representation you need without having to pay any out-of-pocket fees.
-We are only paid with a portion of your award when we successfully recover damages on your behalf.
+That is why we handle all truck crash cases on a contingency fee basis.
+This means you can obtain the legal representation you need without paying any out-of-pocket fees.
+We are only paid a portion of your award when we successfully recover damages on your behalf.
 In the unlikely event, we are not successful in obtaining compensation, you owe us nothing.

 Get started today by calling 888.534.4850 or filling out our online form.